Novo Mesto

+Novo Mesto ([ˈnɔ̀ːʋɔ ˈmèːstɔ]; Novo mesto; also known by alternative names) is the seventh-largest city of Slovenia.
+It is the economic and cultural centre of the traditional region of Lower Carniola (southeastern Slovenia) and the seat of the City Municipality of Novo Mesto.
+It lies on a bend of the Krka River, close to the border with Croatia.

 Name

 Novo Mesto was attested in historical sources in 1365 as Růdolfswerde (and as Rudolfswerd in 1392 and Noua Mesta in 1419).
 The German name (spelled Rudolfswerth in the modern era) is a compound of the personal name Rudolf and wert 'island, peninsula, land above the water', and refers to Rudolf IV, Duke of Austria, who conferred town rights upon the settlement in 1365.
 The parallel German name Neustadtl was also in use (attested as Newestat in 1365, and probably a translation of the Slovene name).
 The name used for the settlement before 1365 is unknown.
 The Slovene name Novo mesto literally means 'new town'; names like this are common in Europe and generally refer to settlements built at a site where an older one was burned or otherwise destroyed.
 From 1865 to 1918, the town was officially named Rudolfovo in Slovene, based on the German name.
 Following World War I and the dissolution of Austria-Hungary, the city became part of the Kingdom of Yugoslavia and was officially renamed Novo mesto.